 There are less long-term data available for the most commonly used bariatric surgery, LSG.
-Some studies have indicated that initial and maintenance weight loss is similar to that of RYGB, while others show that RYGB has better outcomes [50].
-A five-year outcome study published in 2017 of 156 patients who had undergone LSG showed a mean percent of excess of weight loss was 82.0% at one year, 76.7% at three years, and 60.3% at five years [166; 179].
+Some studies have indicated that initial and maintenance weight loss is similar to that of RYGB, while others show that RYGB has better outcomes [47].
+A five-year outcome study published in 2017 of 156 patients who had undergone LSG showed a mean percent of excess of weight loss was 82.0% at one year, 76.7% at three years, and 60.3% at five years [53; 112].

 A small number of patients will not have large amounts of weight loss after surgery.
 Precise numbers of "failures" are not known, in part because there is no set cut-off for "acceptable" or "successful" weight loss.
 Because suboptimal weight loss and/ or weight regain are not uncommon, considerable attention is being given to identifying reliable outcome predictors.
 Researchers have just begun to identify the complex contributing factors that influence postoperative outcomes, including preoperative psychologic status (e.g., mood disorders, anxiety disorders), patient expectations regarding anticipated weight reductions, and concurrent unhealthy behaviors (e.g., binge eating, emotional eating, night eating).
 Understanding these factors is expected to contribute to improved weight-loss management and prevention of weight regain.
-The long-term success of bariatric surgery relies on patients' ability to make sustained lifestyle changes [91; 92; 93; 94; 95; 96].
+The long-term success of metabolic and bariatric surgery relies on patients' ability to make sustained lifestyle changes [113; 114; 115; 116; 117; 118].
+Early intervention with intensive and individualized behavioral counselling may help promote long-term weight loss maintenance [119].